techsparrks/SparrksAppDB_to_BigQuery_Pipelines/README.md

 # SparrksAppDB_to_BigQuery_Pipelines
 All tables from SparrksApp DB will be transferred to BigQury for data warehousing purposes

+## MySQL to BigQuery Pipeline

+The file *mysql_to_bigquery_pipeline.py* shows how to fetch data from MySQL and write it to tables in BigQuery in the database **data-analytics-359712.sparrksapp_raw_data**.

+This is done as follows:

+* MySQL credentials are written in the file *db_config.py* and a connection is created
+* BigQuery project and database id to which the data will be written are specified
+* The BigQuery credentials are accessed through the same json file and a connection to the client is established
+* In the main method a dae is specified, which will be used as a filter later
+* Then all relevant table names are fetched from MySQL i a list (here table names for which the pipeline should be executed can be manually written in a list)
+* Next, the pipeline is started for all tables in the given list.
+For each table:
+  * the MySQL creation schema is fetched
+  * it is transformed into a BigQuery schema
+  * which is then used to create the BigQuery table (if not present already)
+  * raw data is fetched from MySQL
+  * the raw data is cleaned and prepared for BigQuery import by
+    * handling special characters
+    * handling empty strings
+    * converting tinyint datatype to boolean datatype
+    * converting time datatype to string datatype
+    * corrupt rows are exported to a corrupt_rows_{timestamp}.csv file
+  * after the cleaning is done, the data is uploaded to BigQuery

 ## Google Sheets to BigQuery Pipeline